FAQ - DMS

 Yes, however, most medical facilities only hire into one specialty.
 It is the small hospital in a rural area that would more likely need a diagnostic sonographer or an echocardiographer.

-If I have a math/accounting degree and have had a first career in accounting, do I have to take intermediate algebra within five years of entering the program?
+If I have a math/accounting degree and have had a first career in accounting, do I have to take college algebra within five years of entering the program?

 Do I have to take all of the prerequisites to enter Track I or Track II if I am already an RDMS and currently working in the sonography field?